-Now, before we get into the nitty-gritty of how you can watch 'Blues Brothers 2000' right now, here are some quick facts about the Universal Pictures action flick.
+Now, before we get into all the details of how you can watch 'Blues Brothers 2000' right now, here are some notable highlights about the Universal Pictures action flick.
 Blues Brothers 2000 starring Dan Aykroyd, John Goodman, Joe Morton, Frank Oz has a PG-13 rating, a runtime of about 2 hr 3 min.
 The release date of the movie is February 6th, 1998.
-The movie received a user score of 53/100 on TMDb, which is informed by reviews from 712 community users.
+The movie received a user score of 53/100 on TMDb, which is derived from reviews from 712 engaged users.

 Want the short version of the plot?
 Here's the plot: "Finally released from prison, Elwood Blues is once again enlisted by Sister Mary Stigmata in her latest crusade to raise funds for a children's hospital.
 Hitting the road to re-unite the band and win the big prize at the New Orleans Battle of the Bands, Elwood is pursued cross-country by the cops."

-Eager to watch 'Blues Brothers 2000' wherever you like to watch?
-Finding a streaming service to buy, rent, download, or view the John Landis-directed movie via subscription can be a challenge, so we here at Moviefone want to help you out.
+About to dive into 'Blues Brothers 2000' from the comfort of your living room?
+Tracking down a streaming service to buy, rent, download, or watch the John Landis-directed movie via subscription can be difficult, so we here at Moviefone want to do right by you.

 Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Blues Brothers 2000' on each platform when they are available.
 'Blues Brothers 2000' is currently available to rent, purchase, or stream via subscription on Spectrum On Demand, Apple TV, Fandango At Home, Prime Video, Google Play Movies, and YouTube in the US.